scottbromander/blink_challenge/README.md

 _Also note that I do not have access at all to membership information or have the ability to modify memberships._

-_Final note, proceeds from the affiliate program will go into getting my first book, Furious Growth, professionally edited._
+_Final note, proceeds from the affiliate program will go into getting my first book professionally edited._

 ---